 In the previous subsection we have seen that a Grid can outperform clusters only if the problem size is sufficiently large, and the Grid offers a significantly bigger number of processors than a cluster.
 In order not to degrade the performance of the job execution it is therefore of major importance to decide if a given problem should either run on a single CPU, a cluster (assumed we know the maximum number of nodes to be used) and a Grid where we need to know at least the minimum number of sites and processors available.
 We therefore conducted another experiment (again sequence search and alignment using wa and hmmsearch using a very large sequence dataset (up to 5,000,000 sequences) and 256 profile-HMMs.
 This represents a rather realistic biological use case.
 In order to find out when a single CPU, a cluster or a Grid performs better, we changed the number of sequences from 10 to 5,000,000 while we kept the number of profile-HMM constant at 256.
 For the Grid case, we only used the superior RTS algorithm with 256 parallel jobs.
 Details of the performance comparison can be found in Figure 4.
 Running only the smallest benchmark (256 profile-HMMs against 10 sequences) is executed faster on a single CPU whereas in all other cases the cluster is faster.
 In contrast, the RTS take 10 minutes for executing small jobs (up to 5000 sequences on 256 parallel nodes.
-However, this time includes the job submission time (jobs where submitted with 3s difference from each other in order not to overload the resource broker), data transfer times etc. which results in the more or less minimal exiobs.
-In general, a simple HelloWorld program can be executed in about 5 minutes on the EGEE infrastructure.
+However, this time includes the job submission time (jobs where submitted with 3s difference from each other in order not to overload the resource broker), data transfer times etc. which results in the more or less minimal execution time of 10 minutes for the benchmark results.
+The main difference to our approach is jobs.
+In general, a simple HelloWorld program that wg actively uses a Grid scheduler and also can be executed in about 5 minutes on the EGEE a Grid information system to find possible sites to infrastructure.